George Barnes (musician): Biography

 Barnes worked often as a studio musician in New York City, playing on hundreds of albums and jingles from the early 1950s through the late 1960s.
 He played guitar on Patsy Cline's New York sessions in April 1957.
 Although he was primarily a swing jazz guitarist, he participated in hundreds of pop, rock, country, and R&B recording sessions.
 He played on many hit songs by the Coasters, on "This Magic Moment" by the Drifters, and on "Lonely Teardrops".
 His electric guitar can be heard in the movie A Face in the Crowd.

 Barnes recorded three albums for Mercury: Movin' Easy (1961) with his Jazz Renaissance Quintet, Guitar Galaxies (1960), and Guitars Galore (1961).
 The latter two contained his orchestrations for ten guitars, known as his guitar choir, which used guitars in place of a horn section.
 The two albums employed a recording technique known as Perfect Presence Sound.

 Between 1953 and 1961 he was featured on many recordings with The Three Suns.

 Barnes received the most attention as a jazz guitarist when he recorded as a duo with Carl Kress from 1961 to 1965.
 He and Kress were invited to play at the White House Christmas party on December 17, 1964.
 For the occasion, Barnes wrote "Watusi for Luci" for First Daughter Luci Baines Johnson because she was known for dancing the Watusi in clubs with Hollywood celebrities.
 The song was used as the theme for The Clay Cole Show in 1965 when the TV show was renamed Clay Cole's Discotek.

 Barnes formed a duo with jazz guitarist Bucky Pizzarelli that lasted from 1969 to 1972.
 In 1973, he and cornetist Ruby Braff formed the Ruby Braff–George Barnes Quartet.
 The quartet recorded several albums, including Live at the New School (Chiaroscuro, 1974), To Fred Astaire with Love (RCA, 1975), and with singer Tony Bennett, Tony Bennett Sings 10 Rodgers & Hart Songs (Improv, 1976).
 From 1973 until 1977, Barnes recorded several well-received solo albums for Concord Jazz and with the quartet he had formed with Braff.
 He also recorded two albums with jazz violinist Joe Venuti for the label.

 Barnes and his wife, Evelyn, left New York City after his last European tour in 1975 to live and work in the San Francisco Bay area.
 He died of a heart attack in Concord, California, in 1977 at the age of 56.
+He was survived by his wife, and their daughter, Alexandra.